are responsible for:

 In time, Succurro will be a collective, cooperative organization made up of many practitioners, facilitators, and co-creators.
 To start, there are a few people who tend to the land and local community, carry out programs, and provide services to participants.
 Lead Learners and Fellows are also integral parts of Succurro.

 We seek to share what we have with those interested in committing to a future of health for humanity.
-If you are interested in becoming a Facilitator for a period of time by aiding in programs, providing services, or tending to the land, please fill out the form at the bottom of the page!
+If you are interested in becoming a Facilitator for a period of time by aiding in programs, providing services, or tending to the land, please contact us!

 Damian discovered magic when he was 18.
 To battle chronic pain, vacillating depression, and distracting anxiety he embarked on an adventure gathering the tools that provide him and others the power to change.
 Since then he's studied over a dozen modalities, finally settling on a devotion to understanding energy medicine and bio-mechanics - how our minds work, how our bodies work, and how experiencing their use together awakens us to life.
 There is no such thing as the perfect device; it is the blending of these modalities that allow for evolution, whether through simplified everyday use or for specialized needs.